GIScience/ohsome-r/README.md

 The query results in a very confusing data.frame with 1999 columns and 2 rows!
 This happens because there is a building count column for each combination of boundary polygon and number of levels, while the two requested timestamps are in the rows.
+Fortunately, there is the
+<a href="https://tidyr.tidyverse.org" target="blank">tidyr</a> package
-Fortunately, there is the `tidyr` package to do its magic and pivot this table into a long format with one value per row:
+to do its magic and pivot this table into a long format with one value per row:

 ``` r
 library(tidyr)